-Carolinas Medical Center Nurse Anesthesia Program/UNCC is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs until May 30, 2024 and UNC Charlotte School of Nursing by the Commission of Collegiate Nursing Education until 2021.
+Carolinas Medical Center Nurse Anesthesia Program/UNCC is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs until May 30, 2024.
+The Doctorate of Nursing Practice component of the program is accredited by the Commission on Collegiate Nursing Education, 655 K St. NW, Suite 750, Washington, DC 20001, 202-887-6791 until 2028.

 Upon completion of the thirty-six (36) month program, the graduate, assuming all requirements are met, is eligible to take the certification examination administered by the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).